wiseman-timelord/MaNTella-Launcher/README.md

 1. All features need double checking.
 2. Clean up redundancy and optimize, and re-test (scripts are large).
 3. Now have skyrim again, and will be able to test/auto-optimize the character sheets based on context for, skyrim and fallout.
--Add new optimization to automatically downsize the character CSV files on launch to the specified size of default(uneditied)/1/2/3 sentences, depending upon, `fast/regular/quality` optimization.
-This requires digging up of the original characters.csv conversion tool, or making a new one.
 4. Update relevant media.
 Character sheet must be backed up  "gamename_characters.bak", and then backup must be used to dynamically in relevance to the context size chosen, be filtered to contain, 2048 = 1 sentences, 4096 = 2 sentences, 8192 = 4 sentences, context lengths should be either, 2048, 4096, 8192, process the gamename_characters.csv according to the current context settings for context, and over-write any existing csv file.
+It would schedule the character details to be processed, upon the user selecting, `B` or `X`.
 - There is also work on Llama-Legacy-Serve, this will be able hopefully to merge with Mantella-Local-Launcher, `https://github.com/wiseman-timelord/Llama-Legacy-Serve`.
-- Idea: possibly mantella could also open in a new window, and then the window for the launcher could be data visualization through libraries designed for that, relating to ollama/lm studio interference? (or would this be too many windows?
+- Idea: could also open in a new window, and then the window for the launcher could be data visualization through libraries designed for that, relating to ollama/lm studio interference? (or would this be too many windows?

 ## Disclaimer